saitamasahil/Pixel-Launcher-Extended/README.md

 ---
 **NOTE**

-PLE Builder relies on an rc file to store and load its configuration settings & it supports the following shells that have rc files:
+PLE Builder relies on rc file to store and load its configuration settings & it supports the following shells that have rc files:
 - bash
 - zsh
 - csh